TomaszGancarczyk/SOFA/README.md

     - teleport bubbles
     - anomalous zones
     - quests
+    - cache areas
+    - arti hotspots
 > Guide
   - fill guide section from doc
 > Market
   - make a market to buy, sell, trade items between players easier
-> Site
-  - layout
-    - margins on sides
-    - darker colors
-    - background photo (depending on your faction?)
 > Login
   - to save quest and barter progress
   - to post on market
   - player profile with stats
+  - visual change on site depending on faction